 According to research conducted by scientists of theIndian Institute of Science of Bengaluru (IISc), a group of nanoscale robots treated with a magnetic field can kill germs in teeth deeply, increasing the success rates of root canal treatments.

 I root canal treatments are the routine interventions to treat tooth infections.
 The procedure involves removing the infected tooth pulp and washing the tooth with antibiotics or to kill the bacteria that are causing the infection.
-Root canal treatment often fails to completely eliminate all bacteria from teeth, especially antibiotic-resistant ones like Enterococcus faecalis, which hide in tiny canals known as tubules.
+Root canal treatment is often unable to completely eliminate all bacteria from the teeth, especially those resistant to antibiotics such as Enterococcus faecalis, which hide in tiny canals known as tubules.

 Goodbye toothbrush, welcome team of robots